 On the wave of a recent renaissance, the brilliant fortified wines of the chalky soiled Jerez-Xérès-Sherry region in Cadiz at Spain’s southern tip, are unique in the world of wine.
-Made up of three cities of El Puerto de Santa Maria, Sanlúcar de Barrameda and, most famously, Jerez de la Frontera, Sherry is made as a dry white wine then is fortified with grape spirit.
+Made up of three cities of El Puerto de Santa Maria, Sanlúcar de Barrameda and, most famously, Jerez de la Frontera, Sherry wine is made as a dry white wine then is fortified with grape spirit.
 Wines are blended through a solera – tiers of barrels with three to nine stages called criaderas.
 New wine is put in the top and the final Sherry is taken from the bottom in small amounts so parts of a Sherry may be 50+years old.
 Añada Sherry does not employ this method and is the result of a single year’s harvest.
 Sherry can be made from three grape varieties: Palomino Fino, Pedro Ximenez and Moscatel.
 While the last two of these grapes make single style wines (see below), Palomino Fino is made into a broad range of styles:

 Bone dry and pale with a mouth watering palate.
 Finos are aged in cask under a layer of protective yeast that forms naturally called flor.
 They are aged for a minimum of three years however some producers may age them for longer to develop richer, deeper flavours.
 The classic tapas accompaniment, serve as cold as possible!
 En Rama Fino has become hugely popular in recent years and is a Fino drawn off from a barrel without fining or filtering.
 The wines are delicate and fresh and perfectly capture the essence of a producer’s vineyards.